frockett/OpenLaunch/README.md

 - **Email Campaigns:** Design and send bulk emails using simple templates and a rich text editor.

 - **Self-hosted Images:** Add images to your emails.
-You can use remote links or you can upload your image directly to your server.
+You can use remote links, or you can upload your image directly to your server.
 OpenLaunch will set the link for you and make the image publicly avaliable.

 - **Unsubscribe and bounce management:** Automatically attach unsubscribe headers and verify unsubscribe requests to prevent spoofing.
 Hook up to your provider's bounce notifications to automatically unsubscribe hard bounces.